Positiv COVID-19 test result – isolation in Iceland

 When I posted a text about my experiences with the new regulations in Iceland, I got several messages with the same question: what if the test is positive?
-COVID.is and other Icelandic sources don’t say much about the procedures, so I replied that unfortunately I don’t know.
+COVID.is and other Icelandic sources don’t say much about the procedures, so I replied that unfortunately, I don’t know.

 In the meantime, however, I got some first-hand information.
-A friend who arrived to Iceland a few days after me with her parents and her partner was tested positive for COVID and done the isolation in Iceland.
-What are the procedures in such case and what to expect?
+A friend who arrived in Iceland a few days after me with her parents and her partner was tested positive for COVID and done the isolation in Iceland.
+What are the procedures in such a case and what to expect?
 Here is her direct report based on the experiences from the past two weeks.

 What will you find in this article?

 On the 5th day of the quarantine, we drove to Reykjavik for the second COVID-19 test.
 It happened on Sunday when tests can only be done in the capital.
 We had a house about 70 km away from Reykjavik, near Selfoss, where we could do the test on Monday.
 Finally, we chose to do the test as soon as possible in Reykjavik and continue the trip.

 After less than 5 hours, I looked horrified at my phone which displayed an Icelandic number.
 I picked up completely stressed, expecting the worst … Unfortunately, my gut feeling was right – my COVID test was positive.
 The lady who called me asked where I was and immediately arranged a doctor’s appointment in Selfoss.
 She told me to go to the hospital immediately.
 They took a sample from my nose, throat and blood.